 Because the first step in order to overcome compulsive eating is …

-In order to Overcome Compulsive Eating you must first understand WHY you compulsively eat in the first place
+In order to Overcome Compulsive Eating you must first understand WHY

 And one of the most common, if not the most common reasons WHY you compulsively eat …